justeattakeaway/pie/apps/pie-docs/src/foundations/spacing/overview.md

 Our main approach for designing components can be categorised as ‘element first’.
 This means that the sizing of components and design elements takes priority when matched to our predetermined spatial system.
 We follow this approach to keep a consistent rhythm within the overall composition and layout of our designs.

 For instance, an element might be set to always have a height of 48px, regardless of the content found inside it.
-This means that if the component has different variations (like different typographic sizes) it will always preserve a 48px height, and it’s the internal padding that’s going to change to accommodate the difference in height.
+This means that if the component has different variations (like different typographic sizes) it will always preserve a 48px height, and it’s the internal padding will change to accommodate the difference in height.

 {% contentPageImage {
 src:"../../../assets/img/foundations/spacing/approach-01.svg",